pigna90/alup/README.md

 $ alup --new-profile

 ```
-Run with a custom directory:
+Run from a custom directory:
 ```sh
 $ alup -c /path/to/.alup

 ```
-**Note**: for more commands, run the scripts with -h (--help) command.
+**Note**: for more commands please use `-h (--help)` command.

 ## Auto-run (systemd)
-A systemd service will be created after installation.
-Copy it in systemd services directory as super user:
+Installation script creates a systemd configuration file as well.
+Copy it in your systemd services directory as super user:
 ```sh
 # cp alup.service /etc/systemd/system/